 Issues in Ethics Statements

-Effective March 1, 2010, the ASHA Board of Ethics amended the Code of Ethics in a comprehensive revision.
-Although the vast majority of Issues in Ethics statements issued by the ASHA Board of Ethics prior to the effective date of the amended Code are substantively unaffected by the amendments or have been modified to reflect the amended Code, there are some that simply no longer provide complete guidance in light of the recent changes.
-It is critical, therefore, that anyone seeking guidance from an Issues in Ethics statement pay particular attention to the possibility that the Rules or Principles have changed in relevant ways since it was published.
+Effective March 1, 2016, the ASHA Board of Ethics amended the Code of Ethics in a comprehensive revision.
+Currently, the Issues in Ethics statements are being updated by the Board of Ethics and it is critical, therefore, that anyone seeking guidance from an Issues in Ethics statement pay particular attention to the possibility that the Rules or Principles have changed in relevant ways since it was published.
 Some of the changes are "non-substantive," such as the renumbering of a Rule section.
 In these circumstances, the Board Issues in Ethics statement remains valid, even though a particular citation to a Rule may no longer be consistent with the current version.
-The Board urges anyone consulting an Issues in Ethics statement to read it in light of the revised Code of Ethics (2010r).
+The Board of Ethics urges anyone consulting an Issues in Ethics statement to read it in light of the Code of Ethics (2016).